-"a single and splendid government of an aristocracy, founded on banking institutions, and monied incorporations under the guise and cloak of their favored branches of manufactures, commerce and navigation, riding and ruling over the plundered ploughman and beggared yeomanry."
+In July 2015, on the recommendation of the NEA Executive Committee and the NEA Board of Directors, the NEA Representative Assembly unanimously passed New Business Item B (NBI B), "a single and splendid government of an aristocracy, founded on banking institutions, and monied incorporations under the guise and cloak of their favored branches of manufactures, commerce and navigation, riding and ruling over the plundered ploughman and beggared yeomanry."

---Thomas Jefferson, 1825
+-Thomas Jefferson, 1825

-Ten years ago, the thing that every undergraduate knew to say about race was that it is a social construction, that race is not a meaningful biological category, that the perceived differences between races are not, as Thomas Jefferson thought, "fixed in nature," but rather the product of social, economic, and cultural narratives.3 Today, the thing that every undergraduate knows to say about racism is that it is institutionalized, that the patterns, practices, and policies woven into the fabric of the institutions that rule us (banks, schools, police departments) can and do deny rights, access, and opportunity to those perceived to be something other than White.
+in which we declared ourselves ready to combat "institutional racism."
+This put us only slightly behind the latest fad in the ongoing tortured and hand-wringing discussion of race in the U.S. We declared the existence of institutional racism and committed to spend more than \$250,000 to combating it through "internal dialogue" and the preparation of plans of action.2 differences between races are not, as Thomas Jefferson thought, "fixed in nature," but rather the product of social, economic, and cultural narratives.3 Today, the thing that every undergraduate knows to say about racism is that it is institutionalized, that the patterns, practices, and policies woven into the fabric of the institutions that rule us (banks, schools, police departments) can and do deny rights, access, and opportunity to those perceived to be something other than White.
 Both of these things are, of course, banally true.
 And both concepts are useful in trying to understand the warp and woof of race across U.S. history.
 But racial inequality statistics, the alarming rate of police killings of black people, and the destructive use of race in the 2016 election all make it clear that the inculcation of these concepts in college curricula and union resolutions has made little to no dent in race as a divisive and destructive force in U.S. society.
 For even as we name racism as an institutional force, we still abstract it away from the historical and class-based origins of race that make it so powerful.
 NBI B defines institutional racism as "the societal patterns and practices that have the net effect of imposing oppressive conditions and denying rights, opportunity, and equality based upon race," making no mention of the origin or function of those patterns and practices.4